 Economic Development for Central Oregon’s (EDCO) Venture Catalyst program was proposed in 2006 by local business leaders Dan Hobin and Nori Juba and championed by U.S. Senator Ron Wyden.
-With Wyden’s help, a $232,750 federal appropriations grant was secured in late 2009 for a three-year pilot program to boost creation of new scalable traded-sector businesses in Central Oregon.
+With Wyden’s help, a $232,750 federal appropriations grant was secured in late 2009 for a three-year pilot program to boost the creation of new scalable traded-sector businesses in Central Oregon.
 Brian Vierra is EDCO’s current Venture Catalyst.

 The Venture Catalyst helps promising, scalable young companies through active coaching and guidance.
 A ‘Stable of Experts’ database extends that activity by pairing early stage companies with local volunteer technical, legal, financial, managerial and other talent.